 6. Lighting: Mood or Task?

-A reading chair needs a task light, but a living room requires mood lighting.
+A reading chair needs a task light, but a living room area requires mood lighting.
 Light fixtures can be trendy or contemporary, but should blend in well with the style of furniture or overall look you’re going for.

 7. Bold Accents Give a Punch of Color: